zcking/ArduinoStash/src/CAN/logs/SHA1/README.md

 may vary with different CPUs.

 ### Time Measurement to Write HMAC Data
-The average time it took to write the HMAC data (not actually created the HMAC), was 3973.04 microseconds, or 3.97304 milliseconds.
+The average time it took to update the HMAC hash (not actually created the HMAC), was 3973.04 microseconds, or 3.97304 milliseconds. *Note:* this value is part of the time measurement to create the full authentication messages (below).

 ### Time Measurement to Create Full Authentication Messages
 The complete time it took to create the HMAC and timestamp authentication